gmoyanollc/mtf-ensit-datatype/README.md

 ## mtf.datatype
-The work in this repository takes a [ <a href="https://www.niem.gov/technical/Pages/niem.aspx" target="_blank">NIEM-based</a> ] approach for describing mtf.datatype, a NIEM-conformant XML representation for the messages ENSIT and EOBSREP in MIL-STD-6040 USMTF-XML.
+The work in this repository takes a [ <a href="https://www.niem.gov/technical/Pages/niem.aspx" target="_blank">NIEM-based</a> ] approach for describing mtf.datatype, a NIEM-conformant XML representation of the MIL-STD-6040 USMTF messages ENSIT and EOBSREP.

 Start with

     ./readme.html

-after downloading and expanding the zip provided by GitHub.
+after downloading and expanding the zip file provided by GitHub.

-If you want to clone the repository, download [ <a href="https://git-scm.com" target="_blank">git</a> ], if you don't already have it.
+If you want to clone this repository, download [ <a href="https://git-scm.com" target="_blank">git</a> ] first, if you don't already have it.

-In a target directory, enter:
+Then, with git installed, enter the following in a target directory:

     git clone https://github.com/gmoyanollc/mtf.datatype.git

 #USMTF ENSIT and EOBSREP
-The MIL-STD-6040 USMTF-XML messages ENSIT (Enemy Situational Awareness) and EOBSREP (Enemy Observation Report) are described by this work as NIEM-conformant mtf.datatype messages.
-ENSIT and EOBSREP most closely resemble a USA SIGACT (Significant Activity) message supported by USMC MC2SA TSOA, a sponsor of this effort.
+The MIL-STD-6040 USMTF messages ENSIT (Enemy Situational Awareness) and EOBSREP (Enemy Observation Report) are described by this work by NIEM-conformant mtf.datatype.
+ENSIT and EOBSREP are the base messages for a USA SIGACT (Significant Activity) message supported by [ <a href="https://marinecorpsconceptsandprograms.com/programs/command-and-controlsituational-awareness-c2sa/tactical-service-oriented-architecture-tsoa" target="_blank">USMC MC2SA TSOA</a> ], a sponsor of this effort.

-When data components are mapped between message data formats, instances may be transformed between message data formats.
+#USA SIGACT to USMTF
+SIGACT is a message data type implemented by USA C2 systems.
+CPOF is one of those systems.
+Since USA is the sole steward of the SIGACT data type, it can be argued that the data type is proprietary to USA.
+In contrast, USMTF is a Joint Staff, Military Services defined specification for C2 messages.
+Its stewardship is on-going and collaborated upon by Joint Staff and Military Services.

+Since mtf.datatype is based on USMTF proscribed messages, mtf.datatype increases interoperability between tactical data systems (TDS) that implement USMTF.
+Whether the TDS implements "slash-dash" or a variant XML representation, interoperability is increased by transforming SIGACT messages to mtf.datatype.

+Transformations are possible by mapping data components between each data type.
 The following diagram depicts an example transformation from one format to another:

     /------------\    /--------------------------\
     |   SIGACT   |    |  Sigact-to-mtf.datatype  |